Dale Earnhardt Jr.: 2011

-He began the season by drawing the pole position at the 2011 Budweiser Shootout, where he finished 19th in the race.
+He began the season by drawing the pole position at the 2011 Budweiser Shootout, where he finished nineteenth in the race.
 On February 13, he earned his first pole position at Daytona International Speedway, as well as his first at a track that uses restrictor plates.
 Due to a practice crash, he had to start at the back of the field for both the duel race and the 500.
-He finished 24th in the Daytona 500 after being wrecked with 4 laps to go.
-Over the next seven races, Earnhardt would achieve five Top 10 finishes, including a 2nd-place finish at Martinsville after losing the lead to Kevin Harvick with 4 laps to go, and a 4th-place finish at Talladega in a photo finish with Jimmie Johnson, Jeff Gordon, Mark Martin, Clint Bowyer, and Kevin Harvick.
-Earnhardt came within half a lap of snapping his then-104 race winless streak at the Coca-Cola 600 at the Charlotte Motor Speedway, when he ran out of fuel during a green-white-checkered finish, finishing 7th.
+He finished 24th in the Daytona 500 after being wrecked with four laps to go.
+Over the next seven races, Earnhardt would achieve five top-ten finishes, including a second place finish at Martinsville after losing the lead to Kevin Harvick with four laps to go, and a fourt -place finish at Talladega in a photo finish with Jimmie Johnson, Jeff Gordon, Mark Martin, Clint Bowyer, and Kevin Harvick.
+Earnhardt came within half a lap of snapping his then-104 race winless streak at the Coca-Cola 600 at the Charlotte Motor Speedway, when he ran out of fuel during a green-white-checkered finish, finishing seventh.
 The following week at Kansas, Earnhardt finished 2nd to Brad Keselowski.
 He followed this up with a solid 6th-place finish at Pocono.
-Over the course of the next three races, Earnhardt would slide to 7th in the Championship points, finishing 21st at Michigan, 41st at Infineon, and 19th at Daytona.
-On September 1, 2011, Earnhardt announced he had signed a 5-year contract extension with Hendrick Motorsports to drive the No. 88 until 2017.
+Over the course of the next three races, Earnhardt would slide to seventh in the Championship points, finishing 21st at Michigan, 41st at Infineon, and 19th at Daytona.
+On September 1, 2011, Earnhardt announced he had signed a five-year contract extension with Hendrick Motorsports to drive the No. 88 until 2017.
 On September 19, 2011, Earnhardt made his first Chase for the Sprint Cup appearance since 2008 at Chicagoland.
-At the season finale at Homestead, he finished 11th and finished 7th in the final points standings.
-On December 1, 2011, it was announced that Earnhardt won the Most Popular Driver award for the 9th consecutive time.
+At the season finale at Homestead, he finished eleventh and finished seventh in the final points standings.
+On December 1, 2011, it was announced that Earnhardt won the Most Popular Driver award for the ninth consecutive time.